Site-Specific Performance.

 "Refractions," Lucy Fandel & Isabella Leone, 2025

-In a time of fierce debate and high stakes, ANGLES OF CONSEQUENCE invests in the power of the arts by inviting artists to make works with reflected sunlight.
+ANGLES OF CONSEQUENCE invests in the power of the arts by inviting artists to make works with reflected sunlight.

 We invite professional artists to make work in dialogue with key climate sites, and support their work through research, performance design and management.